charlieccarey/bio/README.md

 In the end, I did only want the single best hit for each of the 1,000,000 input sequences.

-One or more of the scripts was used to extract these.
+One or more of the scripts was used to extract these best hits.

 ### Manage many blasts.